 best deal on unlimited data anywhere!

 One of the things I enjoy about living in Puerto Rico is there is always some challenge to overcome; whether small or large.
 Things that are simple and easy in the states such as paying at the pump or finding fresh veggies and specialty items such as nattō take a bit of creativity here.
 I personally take satisfaction in working out a not-so-obvious solution to the little inconveniences that can sometimes grate on you after a while.

 Internet access is obviously another example of something that just works in the states, but cannot be taken for granted in Puerto Rico.
 We STILL don’t have cable internet service from Liberty at my condo nearly 7 months after Hurricane Maria!

 In my last post, I laid out the tools we use to stay connected.
 A reader, Todd, took that information as a starting point and went down the rabbit hole even further.
 He reached out to compare notes and share his findings.

-Todd found a website which shows the cell towers on the island.
+Todd found a website that shows the cell towers on the island.
 According to this site, the closest AT&T cell tower to us is in Aguadilla.
 That may explain why I’m only able to get download speeds of around 9mbs.
 (There is another site that shows antennas which are a bit more numerous in the area.)

 Then he told me about a guy he found on eBay who can set you up with unlimited data from AT&T for only $29.99 a month!
 (UPDATE 6/1/2019 – They have just increased the price to $34.99 which is still well worth it in my opinion) Frankly, I thought this sounded too good to be true.
 Somewhat skeptical, I told Todd to let me know how it goes after he tries it for a week.
 After he got set up, he reported that everything looked legit and he was getting download speeds of 40mbs!
-Of course, that’s in San Juan where there are lot more cell towers.
+Of course, that’s in San Juan where there are a lot more cell towers.
 Either way, that was all I needed to hear.

 how to get started